RobG66/Gamelist-Manager/README.md

 look at shortly.

  Known limitations:
   - Last scraper date is not set (yet)
   - ArcadeDB scraping is limited in what it provides for images and metadata, but it is quick.
-     - Save after scrape probably wasn't implemented yet.
-Do it manually or you lose your metadata!
+  - Save after scrape probably wasn't implemented yet (missed).
+Save manually or you lose your scraped metadata!
   - There is no build yet, but source is current.
 I will release a build when I have tested it more.

 ![image](https://github.com/RobG66/Gamelist-Manager/assets/91415974/8fd797d5-df41-4927-bfc9-9c89ccf06b9f)